mcveanlab/treeseq-inference/README.md

 sudo R CMD INSTALL treeseq-inference/ARGmetrics
 ```

-If you don't have superuser (root) access to your machine, you should be able to [set a local R library folder]()
+If you don't have superuser (root) access to your machine, you should be able to [set a local R library folder]
-local folder
+local folder by running the `install.packages(...)` command above from within an R session, where you will be prompted for a local folder.

 #### Installing alternative evaluation tools